Can You Use a Sponge To Wash Your Car? NO – Here’s Why

 Microfiber products are gentle and soft for your car, and they also can trap the dirt inside, so you don’t drag it all over your vehicle.
 Furthermore, they’re better at lifting the dirt from the paint, so you won’t have to scrub the surface to clean your car.

 They’re inexpensive, and I think that everyone can and should afford them.
-Of course, if you care about your car.
-If you do, don’t forget to check all the equipment needed to wash your car thoroughly.

 Here’s a quick comparison table between sponges and microfiber wash mitts that I made for you.